 When this happens, it becomes a type of divorce that needs to be figured out through the advice of a lawyer in our opinion, by either mediation to resolve the conflicts or by preparing for a trial in court in front of a judge, even though not required by law.
 There is too much on the line in our professional opinion to consider doing a contested divorce on your own.
 Here we see many people end up with regrets and realizing so much went wrong for them.
 There is a common saying among lawyers that says, “A lawyer who represents himself, has a fool for a client.”
 If that is true, even among lawyers, then the risk of it being true for someone that is not a lawyer should even be greater for most people.

-Sometimes it ends up being settled quickly and not costing very much, but other times it can go on for months and months, even past a year where your lawyer has to be working on your case periodically.
-For that reason, the cost for this type of divorce can vary greatly.
+- Sometimes it ends up being settled quickly and not cost very much, but other times it can go on for months and months, even past a year where your lawyer has to be working on your case periodically.
+For that reason, the cost of this type of divorce can vary greatly.

 If going to court is required, then the cost has a range of different prices.
 You could pay as little as $4,500.00 without children involved or $5,000.00 with minor children involved, or all the way on the high end to $15,000.00 without minor children involved or $17,000.00 with minor children involved for a jury trial for more rural areas.
 The more common average price being around $6,000.00 without minor children involved and around $7,000.00 with minor children involved.